What is ethacrynic acid?

 if you are on a low-salt diet.

 Ethacrynic acid is not expected to be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+Tell your doctor if you are pregnant or plan to become pregnant while using ethacrynic acid.

 It is not known whether ethacrynic acid passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.